 Mia Price, MA Student

-Jack Szvetecz, MA Student
+Jack Szvetecz, MA Student (on leave)

 Bio: I am an Anthropology MA student with interests in paleobiology, evolution and ecology, and Primates.
 My research focus is on Eocene (56-33.9 mya) primate ecologies.
 I have a BS in Anthropology: Human Evolutionary Biology from the University of Washington.